What You Will Learn in This Article

 Quercetin is a bioflavonoid found in fruits, vegetables, nuts, seeds, red wine, etc. Foods that are a good source of quercetin include capers, onions, cooked asparagus, cherries, tomatoes, red apples, berries, green or black tea, and more.
-Capers are the best source, while tea is on the lowest end.
+Capers are the best source, while tea is on the lower end.
+(1)

 What are Nettles?